sekwah41/spq/README.md

 Any custom promises also have the `then`, `catch` and `finally` methods.

-**Only issue is catch atm works slightly different, it was working fine but was also throwing an error saying apparantly it was unhandled despite firing the function.**
+**Only issue is doesnt work atm.
+There is a fix to stop nodejs throwing pointless exceptions (All the logic worked and code would trigger fine but nodejs wouldnt detect the fact it was being caught for some reason) **

 ## PromiseQueue
 ### Use